The Haw-Hawed Couple: Plot

 Marge and Homer are making love in their room while playing a fake tape of them arguing, so the kids will not come in.
 When a flying article of clothing hits the tape recorder and plays America's "A Horse with No Name", Bart and Lisa decide to come in.
 Bart ends up traumatized by the sight and is an emotional wreck the following day.
 While he is coping, Nelson coerces Bart and Milhouse for their lunch money, but also invites him and the rest of the class to his upcoming birthday party.
-Although Bart convinces all his friends not to go to Nelson's birthday party, Marge makes him attend.
+Although Bart convinces all his friends not to go to Nelson's birthday party, Marge makes Homer drive Bart to it against his will.
 After the party, Bart becomes Nelson's new best friend and under Nelson's protection, no one dares to mess with Bart.
 However, there is only one drawback to his newfound friend/bodyguard: he is no longer able to pal around with Milhouse because Nelson has never had a best friend before and is overly protective and jealous.
 Eventually, Nelson discovers that Bart had been playing with Milhouse, which leads him to no longer consider Bart a friend.
 He eventually decides to forgive Bart, however Bart tells Nelson that he thinks he is a psycho.
 Later, during a field trip to some tide pools, Nelson confronts Bart in a cave, telling Bart he is a bad friend.
 Suddenly, high tide comes and Nelson saves Bart (but only because they were field trip buddies).
 Later, Bart goes home and remembers the good times he had with Nelson while hugging a "Nelson vest" he had received.

 Meanwhile, in the B-plot, Homer finds himself hooked on one of Lisa's fantasy books, choosing to read an Angelica Button book to Lisa.
 Homer eventually reads ahead and finds that one of the characters, Greystash, is killed while trying to save Angelica.
-Upon hearing that Greystash dying would be the end of Lisa's childhood, Homer is unable to bring himself to read the last chapter to Lisa, and improvises a happy ending instead involving Greystash defeating the evil wizard.
+Upon hearing that Greystash dying would be the end of Lisa's childhood, Homer is unable to bring himself to read the actual last chapter to Lisa, and improvises a happy ending instead involving Greystash defeating the evil wizard.
 Afterward, Lisa reads the real ending and nonchalantly decides that Homer's ending was better.
 During the credits, Homer is seen at Moe's Tavern, still mourning the loss of Greystash while screaming, "No man should have to outlive his fictional wizard!".